juniordiscart/ImpossibleOdds-Toolkit/Docs/Http.md

 ## Type Information & Inheritance

 When dealing with JSON data of a request's `POST`-body or its response, it's possible it may contain data with a chain of ancestor types.
 By default, no type information about the data being processed is taken into account.
-This means data returned in a response may not be fully reconstructable when received.
+This means data returned in a response may not be fully reconstructible when received.

 This is where the `HttpType` attribute comes into play.
 You can place these at any of a base class in the hierarchy or interfaces.
 This attribute defines which child classes are eligible for including its type information in the serialized result.
 By default, the type's name will be used as a value for identification.
 However, you can provide a custom alias for the type by setting the `Value` property on the attribute.
-This also makes it more resiliant to refactoring or name changes of the type.
+This also makes it more resilient to refactoring or name changes of the type.

 ```cs
 [HttpType(typeof(RaceLeaderboard), Value="Race"),